hakavlad/catpig/README.md

 `space_mib` defines the memory usage in mebibytes.

 `passes` defines the amount of data that will be read and hashed by the `BLAKE2b` function.
-One pass corresponds to the `space_mib` size.
+One pass corresponds to reading a data size equal to `space_mib`.

-`dklen` is the length of the derived key.
+`dklen` is the length of the derived key in bytes.

 ## Test vectors